Updates on new pieces, shows, and other things of interest!

 White Roses, 36×36

 Whew!
-Flushed with confidence after I finished Cactus Cantata and wanting to create another joyous floral, one year ago I grabbed a large canvas and brashly started this without a sketch, without a reference, really without any plan at all, working from my imagination and a few roses clipped from the front garden.
+Flushed with confidence after finishing Cactus Cantata and wanting to create another joyous floral, I grabbed a large canvas and brashly started this without a sketch, without a reference, really without any plan at all, working from my imagination and a few roses clipped from the front garden.
 At various times the blooms were red, purple, tangerine, and even blue.
 Leaves started showing up here and there, and holes in the layout were filled in with blooms as I tried to salvage a truly bad start into a cohesive composition.
 What is it?” a friend asked.
 “A bush?
 A bouquet?
 An arrangement of some kind?”
 I struggled for months, did other pieces in between, and came close to abandoning the thing more than once.
 A quote from the 2001 book Art and Fear: “The piece of art which seems so profoundly right in its finished state may earlier have been only inches or seconds away from total collapse.”
 Indeed.

 Learning from Ken and Wolf